openfaas/docs/docs/deployment/kubernetes.md

-# Deployment guide for Kubernetes
+# Deploy OpenFaaS Community Edition (CE) to Kubernetes

-Before deploying OpenFaaS, you should provision a Kubernetes cluster.
+Before deploying OpenFaaS Community Edition (CE), you will need to create a Kubernetes cluster.

-OpenFaaS should run on any compliant Kubernetes distribution.
+In our experience, OpenFaaS CE and Pro will run on any Kubernetes cluster, whether that's a local version, self-managed on-premises, or a managed cloud offering.

-## Installing OpenFaaS (overview)
+## Overview

 There are many options for deploying a local or remote cluster.
 You can read about the [various Kubernetes distributions here](https://kubernetes.io/docs/setup/).